Symplectic twistor operator and its solution space on ${\mathbb R}^2$: The polynomial solution space of the symplectic twistor operator on

 $\square$

 In previous sections, we discussed the space of polynomial solutions.
-A natural question is an extension of the function space from polynomials to the class of analytic, smooth, hyperfunction, generalized, etc., function spaces.
+A natural question is an extension of the function space from polynomials to the class of analytic, smooth, Frechet, hyperfunction, generalized, etc., function spaces.
 For example, one can consider convergent power series constructed from the polynomial solutions.
-We shall not attemt to discuss this question in a wider generality, but observe the existence of a wider class of solutions.
+We shall not attempt to discuss this question in a greater generality, but observe the existence of solutions in wider classes of function spaces.

-Let us consider the function element $z^n f(q)$ for $f\in S(\mR)$, $n\in\mN_0$.
+Let us consider the function $z^n f(q)$ for $f\in S(\mR)$, $n\in\mN_0$.
 The substitution into (\ref{rce}) implies that it belongs to the solution space of $T_s$ provided $f(q)$ solves the ordinary differential equation

 This equation has a unique solution $f(q)=q e^{- \frac{q^2}{2}}$ in $S(\mR)$, and so $z^n q e^{- \frac{q^2}{2}}$ are in the kernel of the symplectic twistor operator for all $n\in \mathbb{N}_0$.

 A generalization of this result is contained in the following lemma.